 On October 16th, National Boss’s Day, also known as National Boss Day or Bosses Day, recognizes the hardworking boss overseeing the workplace.
 Employees across the United States show appreciation and thankfulness to their bosses.
 They remember their boss’s kindness and fairness throughout the year, too.
 (If the 16th of October falls on a weekend, then this day is celebrated on the closest working day.)

 Many leaders carry heavy loads.
 They oversee many employees and guide their careers, too.
-While their position holds them responsible for a department, business or organization and leading it to success, their list of responsibilities are multifaceted.
+While their position holds them responsible for a department, business, or organization and leading it to success, their list of responsibilities is multifaceted.

 Some bosses have bosses themselves.
-Depending on the size on an organization, they answer to someone else.
+Depending on the size of an organization, those bosses also answer to someone else.
 In fact, everyone has a boss of some kind.
 If your boss is the owner, they still answer to the taxman, the customers, and their merchants.
 Keeping a business running smoothly with outstanding employees requires balance.
 These bosses know how to put their best employees forward and lead with the confidence that we look up to.

 HOW TO OBSERVE #BossDay